collinswakholi/ColorCorrectionPackage/README.md

 - [Devin A. Rippner](https://github.com/daripp)

 ## Acknowledgements
 I am gratefully acknowledge [Devin A. Rippner](https://github.com/daripp), [ORISE](https://orise.orau.gov/index.html), and the [USDA-ARS](https://www.ars.usda.gov) for their invaluable assistance and funding support in the development of this Repo.
-This project would not have been possible without their guidance and opportunities provided.
+This project would not have been possible without their guidance and opportunities provided.#   C o l o r C O r r e c t i o P i p e l i n e  
+ 